 This was my first thoroughbred horse race and I was very impressed with the horses.
 Most notably, the horses were very tall at the shoulder, very well groomed and had beautiful coats.

 There were several different levels of seating arrangements to watch the race.
 The V.I.P. room was more of a formal affair.
 Although it was not cost prohibitive we still decided to explore different view points for the races.

 Additionally, there is a seating gallery on the top level which offers a birds eye view of the races.

 There appeared to be a seating area in the center of the track.
 However, we did not attempt to access this area because it was possible to get the same view from this side of the racecourse.

 Champ de Mars is definitely worth the effort.
 It was a great way to diversify and enjoy all aspects of Mauritius.
 Now it was time to go to the beach.
-In addition, I would be going deep sea fishing with Le Performant in the coming days.
+In addition, I would be going deep sea fishing in coming days.